 2. Implementing Robust Inspection and Testing Processes for Incoming Spares

 Primary among these challenges is the need for thorough quality assessment procedures to validate the integrity and compatibility of incoming turbine spares.
-The goal here is not merely to meet aviation industry regulations and certifications but also to ensure optimal turbine performance.
+The goal here is not merely to meet industry regulations and certifications but also to ensure optimal turbine performance.

 Inspection Procedures